Master of Arts in English (Public Texts) M.A.

 Choose the written or visual material that interests you.
 Engage with it, explore it and contemplate what it means to “publish" - and much more.

-In English (Public Texts) at Trent, you’ll have the freedom to choose your area of focus and the stream that will suits your goals.
+In English (Public Texts) at Trent, you’ll have the freedom to choose your area of focus and the stream that suits your goals.

 In as little as one year, earn a Master’s degree in English (Public Texts) while exploring a variety of career tracks in communications, digital or print editing, information science, publishing, teaching, or scholarship.